dwyl/flutter-bloc-tutorial/README.md

 ```

 Let's break this down!
-In our `TodoItem` class
+In the `Item` class
-we have the four properties
-we've aforementioned.
+there are four properties.
 When instantiating this class,
 we use the `uuid` package
 to create the `id`.